redbrick/static-site/source/help/tutorials/static-web/index.md

 ```
 ## Looking at the site locally

-If you wanna look at your site before you go and deplot it (recomended)
+If you wanna look at your site before you go and deploy it (recommended)

 ```
 $ hugo server